Daniel A. Eyink, MD

 As Nutrition Counselor and Patient Advocate, Mariah ensures that patients understand their individualized treatment program and dietary guidelines.
 She holds a Masters in the Art of Teaching and a Bachelor of Arts in English Teaching, both from the University of New Hampshire.

 Mariah taught 7th grade literature for four years prior to joining Dr. Dan’s.
-She is certified as a Nutritional Therapy Practitioner by the Nutritional Therapy Association, and utilizes her knowledge to guide patients at Dr. Dan’s in one on one Personalized Nutrition Consultations.
+She is certified as a Nutritional Therapy Practitioner by the Nutritional Therapy Association, and utilizes her knowledge to guide patients at Dr. Dan’s in one on one Personalized Nutrition Consultations and Whole Foods Nutrition Classes.

 Mariah finds all aspects of health and wellness important, and enjoys CrossFit, working out, and experimenting with minimalism.
 She also loves reading and being outside with her girls.